-What are the key takeaways from your mentoring in this Junior Development Programme?
+What are the key takeaways from your mentoring in this Junior Development Program?

-How does this programme stand out from other similar programmes?
+How does this program stand out from other similar programs?
 What benefits does it offer?
-Why would you recommend someone to join this programme?
+Why would you recommend someone to join this program?

 Petar Kovac, Software Engineer: The concept of this internship is carefully planned and constructed in a way that everything matters, from how to write an email to a client to how to think before you code something.
 Participants have learned that building a relationship with a client is essential just as much as writing code and building features.
 Being a programmer or a tester is so much more than just writing code, testing features.
-There are so many different opportunities and options that one can choose from, and I’m sure that participants have felt that during the programme.
-Filip Kis, Software Engineer: This programme stands out from other similar programmes because the programme project is closest to a “real” project as it can be.
-The benefits of the programme include:
+There are so many different opportunities and options that one can choose from, and I’m sure that participants have felt that during the program.

-What advice would you give to the current participants of the programme?
+What advice would you give to the current participants of the program?

 Marko Manic, QA Tech Lead & Project Manager: Here are a few things to keep in mind:

-Follow the programme modules and try not to waste too much time on other things that might be interesting to you but are not part of the programme.
+- Follow the program modules and try not to waste too much time on other things that might be interesting to you but are not part of the program.

-What are you most proud of relating to this programme, your progress, and the participants’ progress?
+What are you most proud of relating to this program, your progress, and the participants’ progress?